VERSION 1.0.6 • "THE GLOBAL RELEASE"

 Kenate Robotics Framework

-The Kenate framework was developed by Euretix Labs in 2025 as a direct response to the fragility of traditional robotic software.
-For decades, developers relied on monolithic control loops dominated by "Spaghetti Logic", endless chains of if-else statements that became impossible to debug as systems evolved.
+Because traditional robotic software is fragile garbage.
+For decades, developers relied on monolithic control loops dominated by "Spaghetti Logic", endless chains of if-else statements that became impossible to debug the second the system actually did something complicated.

 Features at a Glance